catgirl-luna/BlackBox/README.md

 <a href="#top" target="_self">[Table of Contents]</a>

+---

+### <a name="Advanced"></a> Advanced

 *DISCLAIMER: This README.md file was made for Github's formatting.
 It may display differently on other Markdown previewers/parsers.*

+If you want to get the source code, download the "src" and "resource" directories.
+Compiling these (unchanged) will create a file identical to BlackBox.jar.
+Make sure to read the [license](https://github.com/odnahaon/BlackBox/blob/master/LICENSE)!